GDGCloudDublin/devfest-site/data/faq.md

 ### Event Attire

-GDG DevFest is a developer event, so please be comfortable and casual.
+GDG DevFest Dublin is a developer event, so please be comfortable and casual.
 There is no enforced dress code.

 ### Smoking